 The Compensation Committee is currently composed of three directors: Dr. Gordon (Chair), Mr. Nussbaum and Dr. Gray.
-Dr. Gordon was appointed to serve as the Chair of the Compensation Committee in February 2022, and was previously a member of the Compensation Committee.
-All members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2)

-of the Nasdaq listing rules).
-The Compensation Committee met four times during 2021.
+All members of our Compensation Committee are independent (as independence is currently defined in Rule 5605(d)(2) of the Nasdaq listing rules).
+The Compensation Committee met six times during 2022.
 The Board has adopted a written Compensation Committee charter that is available to stockholders on our website at ir.kerostx.com.